 Yet I find my little family kind of perfect in its imperfection.

 What about you?
 Do you have a funny dinner time story to share with us?
-Head over to our Facebook group and give us your glorious family dinner tales.
+Give us your glorious family dinner tales in the comments below.